anon-ila/ila/README.md

 **File:** `artifact_tests/image_filter.py`
 **Description:**
 Applies a basic filter to a region of an encrypted image (`image.png`).
-The image is partially encrypted, filtered in the encrypted domain, and then decrypted to verify correctness.
+The image is partially encrypted, filtered in the encrypted domain, and then decrypted to an array.
+This experiment can take up to an hour to produce output.

 #### Run:

 ```
+cd /ila
 python3 artifact_tests/image_filter.py
 ```